Is there Uber in Italy? A Guide to Rideshare Apps in Italy

 Due to the unique layout of Venice being a network of canals instead of roads, traditional rideshare services are not as practical here, at least in central Venice.
 The best way to get around Venice is by boat or walking.
 Nonetheless, taking a Taxi to and from Venice Airport to Venice central is still a viable option.

-BlaBlaCar is a popular option for intercity travel in several European countries, including Italy.
+Rideshares can get very expensive for intercity travel or in fact not be available at all.
+If you don’t want to hire a car for your entire trip, then BlaBlaCar is a great community based carpooling option for intercity travel in Italy.
 It is often referred to as the AirBnb for carpooling.
 I have personally not used BlaBla car, but have heard its a viable budget friendly option for intercity travel.

 Public Transport Options in Italy